Customer notifications

 On this page, you'll find information on order notifications and subscription notifications, as well as the events in the Digital River APIs (when available) that can be used to trigger them.

-This notification informs your customers that their order has been approved and is currently being processed.
+This notification informs your customers that their order has been approved and is being processed.
 It provides customers with a record of their purchase and assures them that the transaction is authentic.

 Recommended type